minaburo/archi/lpwan-architecture.md

 selected Low-Power Wide Area Networking (LPWAN) radio technologies.
 {{-Overview}} presents an overview of those technologies.

-The Static Context Header Compression (SCHC) {{rfc8724}} technology is the core product of the IETF LPWAN working group.
+The Static Context Header Compression (SCHC) {{rfc8724}} technology is the core product of the IETF LPWAN working group. {{rfc8724}} defines a generic framework for header compression and fragmentation, based on a static context that is pre-installed on the SCHC endpoints.

-This document details the constitutive elements of a SCHC based solution, and how the solution can be deployed.
+This document details the constitutive elements of a SCHC-based solution, and how the solution can be deployed.
+It provides a general architecture for a SCHC deployment, positioning the required specifications, describing the possible deployment types, and indicating models whereby the rules can be distributed and installed to enable reliable and scalable operations.

-# Technologies and Profiles
+# LPWAN Technologies and Profiles

-Because the SCHC technologies have strict yet distinct constraints, e.g., in terms of maximum frame size, throughput, and/or directionality, SCHC must be profiled to adapt to the specific necessities of each technology to which it is applied.
+Because LPWAN technologies {{-Overview}} have strict yet distinct constraints, e.g., in terms of maximum frame size, throughput, and/or directionality, a SCHC instance must be profiled to adapt to the specific necessities of the technology to which it is applied.

 Appendix D. "SCHC Parameters" of {{rfc8724}} lists the information that an LPWAN technology-specific document must provide to profile SCHC for that technology.